mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 When working with IMUs you always need to differentiate between the local sensor coordinate system and the global world coordinate system.
-The former describes everything from the view of the sensor (i.e. direction are fixed based on the axis directions of the sensor).
+The former describes everything from the view of the sensor (i.e. directions are fixed based on the axes directions of the sensor).
 The latter describes the sensors orientation and movement relative to a global reference frame set by global objects relevant for the performed measurement.